Update: This article was last updated on 22nd April 2025 to reflect the accuracy and up-to-date information on the page.

 TAKE A QUIZ

 Let’s see how sharp your riddle-solving skills really are!
-Here’s a short quiz with a mix of hobbit-themed riddles and some fun brain teasers.
+Here’s a short quiz with a mix of the hobbit riddles and answers and some fun brain teasers.
 Grab a piece of paper or type your answers in the comments below, and let’s see how you do!

 Ready to take on the challenge?